bensoutendijk/express-starter/README.md

-# express-starter
+# Express.js Starter Kit
 A starter kit for an express.js webserver written in TypeScript.
+This particular server serve as a REST api for full featured Kanban-style list making application.
+You can fin

-## Features
+## Additional Features
-- Express.js server
-- MongoDB connection
+- MongoDB database
 - Local Auth
 - Google OAuth
-- Todos Model